Tyson Veidt: Playing career

 A native of Logan, Ohio, Veidt graduated from Logan High School in 1992 and earned a bachelor's degree in pre-physical therapy from Muskingum College in 1996.
 Veidt was a two year starter and three year letter winner as well as graduating cum laude from Muskingum.

 Coaching career

-Assistant coach
+Early coaching career

 Veidt served as a graduate assistant at Indiana before returning to his alma mater to serve as defensive coordinator, he held this position from 2000 until 2003.
 He then worked under Rich Rodriguez at West Virginia as a defensive GA.
 He earned a master's degree in athletic coaching education at WVU in 2005.
 Veidt then coached two seasons at Saint Vincent College as defensive coordinator before accepting the head coaching position at Bluffton in 2008.